pycom/pycom-micropython-sigfox/loragw_tx_test/readme.md

 Use the -f option followed by a real number (decimal point and scientific 'E notation' are OK) to specify the modulation central frequency.

-Use the -s option to specify the Spreading Factor of Lora modulation (values 7 to 12 are valid).
+Use the -s option to specify the Spreading Factor of LoRa modulation (values 7 to 12 are valid).

-Use the -b option to set Lora modulation bandwidth in kHz (accepted values: 125, 250 or 500).
+Use the -b option to set LoRa modulation bandwidth in kHz (accepted values: 125, 250 or 500).

 Use the -p option to set the concentrator TX power in dBm.
 Not all values are